Dave Olbrich

 Dave Olbrich is an editor and executive in the American comic book industry.
 He was instrumental in the creation of two awards for achievement in comic books, voted on by professionals, the Kirby Awards and the Eisner Awards.
 He was a co-founder and publisher of Malibu Comics.
 While at Malibu, he helped launch Image Comics.

-Currently he produces and hosts a YouTube channel about comics and comic-related issues, Geekview Tavern, which began releasing episodes in 2020.
+Currently, he works for San Diego Comic Convention as the Marketing and Publications Editor, as well as producing a YouTube channel about comics and comic-related issues, Geekview Tavern, which began releasing episodes in 2020.

 Early life

 Olbrich grew up on a farm in Dodge County, Minnesota, part of a large family.
 He attended Claremont High School in Claremont, Minnesota, graduating in 1978.
 He attended the University of Wisconsin–La Crosse, where he graduated in 1982 with a Bachelor of Science in Mass Communications.

 Kirby and Eisner Awards

 By 1984 Olbrich had moved to Connecticut, where he found work with the publisher Fantagraphics, among his duties being promotion manager of the company's news magazine The Comics Journal.
 The Kirby Award was created in reaction against the 1983 institution of the Comics Buyer's Guide Fan Awards, which were voted on by fans; Olbrich (and the editors at Fantagraphics) wished to create an award voted on by comics professionals (meaning creators, retailers, and distribution personnel).

 Olbrich came up with the idea of naming the new award after the pioneering writer and artist Jack Kirby, and managed the process.
 By this time Fantagraphics had moved to Thousand Oaks, California, and Olbrich was managing editor of the company's trade publication Amazing Heroes.
 Olbrich and his fellow editors and warehouse employees made the first Kirby Award nominations, with the final ballots printed in issues of Amazing Heroes (which sponsored the award).

 The Jack Kirby Comics Industry Awards were first distributed at the 1985 San Diego Comic-Con, with Kirby himself on hand to congratulate the winners.
 The Kirby was the first such award voted on by professionals since the Shazam Awards ceased in 1975.

 The awards lasted for three years, but in 1987 a dispute arose after Olbrich had left the magazine (to help found Malibu Comics); he and Fantagraphics each claimed ownership of the awards, eventually leading to the discontinuation of the Kirby Award.

 A compromise was reached, and in 1988 two new awards were created: the Eisner Award, managed by Olbrich and named after Will Eisner; and the Fantagraphics-managed Harvey Award, named for Harvey Kurtzman.
 Both of the new awards allowed voting only by comics industry professionals.

 As administrator of the Will Eisner Comic Industry Award, Olbrich started the award's non-profit organization.
 The first Eisner Awards were distributed in 1988 at San Diego Comic-Con, with Will Eisner himself on hand to congratulate the winners.

 There was no Eisner Award ceremony, or awards distributed, in 1990, due to widespread balloting mix-ups.
 Olbrich left the administrator position, and was replaced by Jackie Estrada, who has been the award administrator ever since.